 What is the History of Camp Thorpe?

 Camp Thorpe was founded in 1927 by Reverend Walter Thorpe as the Vermont Camp for Crippled Children.
 They were aware that summer camp was an option only for the privileged few; for the most part, summer camps in Vermont were attended by well-to-do children from other states.
 There were no summer camps for underprivledged or handicapped children.

 Thorpe’s concept involved providing a positive camping experience for children challenged with handicapping conditions.
 The camp’s original philosophy created a support system to offer partial or full ‘camperships’ for families needing financial assistance.

-Camp Thorpe’s tradition, created amongst the natural elements of the Vermont Green Mountains, intends to provide children and adults with fun, adventurous camping experiences regardless of special need or financial status.
+Camp Thorpe’s tradition, created in the natural elements of the Vermont Green Mountains, intends to provide children and adults with fun, adventurous camping experiences regardless of special need or financial status.

 Camp Thorpe is a summer camp for children and adults with special health needs.
 We offer experiences for individuals challenged physically, mentally, and emotionally.
 Our campers range in age from 12 through older adults!

 What is the Ratio of Staff to Campers?